JStans12/professional_skills/learning-to-pair.md

 * Include a DTR memo in your portfolio for at least one project

 ##Defining the Relationship (DTR)
 DTR refers to a conversation each student has with group partner(s) before launching into a project.
 During this conversation, group members set expectations for how to work together.
-Use this [Guiding Questions template](https://github.com/turingschool/professional_skills/blob/master/dtr-guiding-questions-template.md) to guide the conversation.
+Use this [DTR Guiding Questions & Memo template](https://docs.google.com/document/d/1zMtgWhODQuP3KBNhrg6PtmPUkw0DIskqgggeyEzYZi4/edit?usp=sharing) to guide the conversation.

 Establishing a relationship with your mentor should also include a DTR.
 Here’s a cheatsheet for planning that conversation.